microsoft/MLOpsTemplate/src/workshop/documents/part_3.md

 - Familiarity with git

 ## Tasks
-- Learn about branch strategy
+- Learn about branch strategy (integration branch vs main branch)
 - Learn about workflows
 - Create Service Principal and add credentials to GitHub as a secret